 The annual contribution

-* The tax credits granted to the Fonds for the 2015 tax year are 10% at the federal level and 15% at the provincial level.
+* The tax credits granted to the shareholders of the Fonds for the 2015 tax year are 10% at the federal level and 15% at the provincial level.
 For the 2016 tax year, the federal and provincial rates will be 5% and 15% respectively.

 The Fonds contributes to Québec’s economic growth by investing in over 2,500 businesses here in the province, including some in your area.